learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

 - Fixed the /faq.html page to now show all theme-related bits
 - Fixed a bug that caused links in the admin toolbar to not update when a program name was changed
 - Fixed the categories and flags links on the program settings page
+- Fixed an oversight where some student modules did not check the grade level of a student
+- Fixed the rapid checkin page